sguox002/leetcode/dp/dp-medium I.md

     }
 ```

-790. Domino and Tromino Tiling
+790. Domino and Tromino Tiling<br/>

-we have I shape and L shape, to build 2*N tile, what is the number of combinations
+we have I shape and L shape, to build 2*N tile, what is the number of combinations<br/>

-this is actually hard.
+this is actually hard.<br/>
 we have two shapes ending: one is flat at the end and one is L shaped at the end
 - g(i) represents the number of combinations ending with flat
 - u(i) represents the number of combinations ending with L shape